JMS logo

 • February 1971

-Acquired capital in Koyo Kasei Co., Ltd. (later JMS Kobunshi Co., Ltd.).
+Acquired 65% of the shares (eventually 100%) of Koyo Kasei Co., Ltd. (later JMS Kobunshi Co., Ltd.), made capital investment, and dispatched executives.

 • November 1972